ra559/cis106/_labs/lab1.md

 4. Do not close the [GitHub](https://github.com/) page, you will need it later.

 ### What will you upload to Github:
-The entire lab1 folder.
+The `lab1` folder.
 Every single file must be in your GitHub repository!

 ### Blackboard submission